locationtech/geomesa/docs/user/datastores/runtime_config.rst

 geomesa.query.cost.type
 +++++++++++++++++++++++

 This property controls how GeoMesa performs query planning.
-By default, GeoMesa will perform cost-based query planning using data statistics to determine the best index for a given query.
-As a fallback option, this property may be set to ``index`` to use heuristic-based query planning.
+By default, GeoMesa uses heuristics to determine the best index for a given query.
+Alternatively, this property may be set to ``stats`` to use cached data statistics and cost-based query planning.
 This may also be overridden on a per-query basis using the query hint ``org.locationtech.geomesa.accumulo.index.QueryHints.COST_EVALUATION_KEY`` set to either ``org.locationtech.geomesa.accumulo.index.QueryPlanner.CostEvaluation.Stats`` or ``org.locationtech.geomesa.accumulo.index.QueryPlanner.CostEvaluation.Index``.
 See :ref:`query_planning` for more details on query planning strategies.